EdoardoTosin/xTetris-Game/README.md

 ## Requirements
 - [Git](https://git-scm.com/).
 - [CMake](https://cmake.org/) (version equal or greater than 3.21).
-- (Optional) Set one of the [Nerd fonts](https://github.com/ryanoasis/nerd-fonts) in your terminal for better display the special characters printed by the game.
+- (Recommended) Set one of the [Nerd fonts](https://github.com/ryanoasis/nerd-fonts) in your terminal for better display the special characters printed by the game.

 ## Compile
 Run the following commands on terminal: